Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 Corrective pruning of Manzanita after

 This amphitheater can probably seat up to 300 people and maybe 500 with chairs added.
-There's plenty of land down below for parking where visitors can park and use a shuttle to get up to the main house.
+There's plenty of land down below for parking where visitors can park and shuttle back up to the main house.

 Corrective pruning of Manzanita after